chmike/securecookie/README.md

 This package provides functions to encode and decode secure cookie values.

-A secure cookie has its value encryted along with a MAC so that the value can be autenticated when decrypted.
-This allows to store sensible informations in the cookie that can be accessed by decoding it.
+A secure cookie has its value encryted along with a MAC.
+This prevents the remote cookie owner to know what information is stored in the cookie and to modify it.
+It also prevent an attacker to forge a fake cookie.

-For instance, it is then possible to store the sequentially assigned user record ID, the user role and an value expire date.
-The remote user won't be able to see or modify that information.

-The main benefit is that the information becomes available in the backend request handler without accessing a shared and persistent storage.
-This avoids a significant source of latency when the server is loaded.

-Another benefit is that some request handlers may become fully stateless since the state can be safely stored in the cookie and transmitted with each request.
+If you consider using secure cookie for authentication, take the time to read the last section [Authentication with secure cookies](##Authentication-with-secure-cookies).

-**Warning:** Because this package impacts security of web applications, it is critical and still need reviews to be production ready.
+**Warning:** Because this package impacts security of web applications, it is a critical functionaly. e still need reviews to be production ready.
 Feedback is welcome.

 ## Installation